wiseman-timelord/Mp3ToSlWav/README.md

 - Linux compatibility: cMake for linux?
 This requires research.
 - Formats for other games: Bethesda games maybe.
 - Large file support: Break down mp3's larger than 10 seconds into 10 second segments, logically named 000-999.
-- Improve display: try to show input format, and just print the sl format at the top once or something.
+- Improve display: try to show input format for each file, and just print the sl format at the top once or something, maybe file size differences.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.